MigDinny/ProjectSO/README.md

-# ProjetoSO
+# ProjectSO

- Operating Systems Project - 4th Semester Computer Science - UC
+ Operating Systems

+ This project is not meant to be contributed to or used.
+Therefore, there isn't a "How to run" section.